eigenbrot/eigenbrot.github.io/_posts/2016-12-30-Petrified-Forest.md

 trees that are over *250 million* years old.
 Wow!
 The fossils are extremely wood-like in appearance but are all hard silica rocks with fantastic colors.
 That said, this stuff is *everywhere* and is strewn about it a very disorganized and chaotic way.
-Unfortunately, despite the coolness of it, I quickly got over the petrified wood.
+So, despite the coolness of it, I quickly got over the petrified wood.

 <figure class="align-right" style="width:50%">
  <a href="{{ site.url }}{{ site.baseurl }}/images/posts/PFNP-2.jpg">